Why are we asking for your help?

 What are we asking you to do?

-As an employer and leader in the community, we are calling on you to rally your employees and generate even more support for small retail, restaurant and service businesses through the holiday and winter season to ensure they can continue serving our community.
+As an employer and leader in the community, we are calling on you to rally your employees and generate even more support for small retail, restaurant and service businesses to ensure they can continue serving our community.

 There are many ways to support local businesses based on individual circumstances from purchasing holiday gifts in-store to ordering take-out and delivery from a neighbourhood restaurant to leaving a glowing review online.